stefan-caraiman/demo-kubernetes/README.md

 Contains all the code necesessary for setting up a Kubernetes Cluster with Terraform, by default it uses a Google bucket to save the state of the infrastructure, it is possible to also use a Consul backend(look at the code for the example) or local statefile which is only indicated for local/dev projects.

-## Flask-app
+## Demo-proxy

-Contains a small dummy webserver in Flask(Python webframework) and a Dockerfile, both of which are used for building a small custom Docker image with the help of a Travis-CI pipeline which pushes the image to Dockerhub. (see .travis.yml for implementation)
+Contains a webserver in Gunicorn(Python webframework) and a Dockerfile, both of which are used for building a small custom Docker image with the help of a Travis-CI pipeline which pushes the image to Dockerhub. (see .travis.yml for implementation)

 ## Helm-app-gke

-Contains the helm charts used for deploying the Flask-app and prometheus to the kubernetes cluster which gets created by Terraform.(make sure you've also initialized Tiller in the Kubernetes cluster.)
+Contains the helm charts used for deploying the Python webserver worker and server to the kubernetes cluster which gets created by Terraform.(make sure you've also initialized Tiller in the Kubernetes cluster.)

 # Prerequisites: